 Pro Tip: Quite often, I’ll spend the day listening to Spotify’s “Coffee Table Jazz” playlist.

 A new school of thought says that video game soundtracks are great for concentration, such as when you’re studying.
 There’s no research to back this up, but you’ll find several people online claiming its benefits.
-Philip Bates, a writer at MakeUseOf and Doctor Who fan site Kasterborous, thinks TV show soundtracks are even better.
+Philip Bates, a writer at MakeUseOf and Doctor Who fan site Kasterborous [No Longer Available], thinks TV show soundtracks are even better.

 The Utopia TV show soundtrack is some form of productivity magic.
 Getting through issues left and right today.